Discontinuous motions of limit sets: Preliminaries

 Now, suppose that $e$ is algebraic, and let $\tilde e$ be a coupled end of $(\HHH^3/G_\infty)_0$ which is projected down to $e$ by $q$.
 Let $A$ be an open annulus boundary component of $(\HHH^3/\Gamma)_0$ such that one of its ends abuts on $e$ whereas the other end abuts on its partner $e'$.
 The $\integers$-cusp corresponding to such an open annulus, as also the annulus itself, are called {\bf conjoining}.
-A conjoining $\integers$-cusp lifts to a $\integers$-cusp $U$ abutting on $\tilde e$.
+A conjoining $\integers$-cusp lifts, in $(\HHH^3/G_\infty)_0$, to a $\integers$-cusp $U$ abutting on $\tilde e$.
 The cusp $U$ corresponds to an annular neighbourhood $A$ of a parabolic curve on $S$, and $A$ has two sides on the surface $S$.
-Let $e_0$ be an end of $(\HHH^3/G_\infty)_0$ which lies on the other side of $U$ (a priori $e_0$ may coincide with $\bar e$ itself if $A$ is non-separating).
-If $e_0$ is geometrically infinite (i.e.\ simply degenerate), then, by the covering theorem \cite{thurstonnotes, canary-cover, OhQ}, this end also has a neighbourhood embedded homeomorphically into $(\HHH^3/\Gamma)_0$ under the covering projection $q$.
+Let $e_0$ be an end of $(\HHH^3/G_\infty)_0$ which lies on the other side of $U$.
+(A priori $e_0$ may coincide with $\tilde e$ itself if $A$ is non-separating).
+If $e_0$ is geometrically infinite (i.e.\ simply degenerate), then, by the covering theorem \cite{thurstonnotes, canary-cover, OhQ}, this end also has a neighbourhood embedded homeomorphically in $(\HHH^3/\Gamma)_0$ under the covering projection $q$.
 In particular the projection $q(\Fr U)$ of the open annulus $\Fr U$ must abut on an algebraic end.
 This contradicts the assumption that $q(\Fr U)$ abuts on $e'$, which cannot be algebraic.
-This forces $e_0$ to be geometrically finite, and in particular $e_0$ is distinct from $\tilde e$.
+Hence, $e_0$ must be geometrically finite; in particular, $e_0$ is distinct from $\tilde e$.
 We call a $\integers$-cusp of $(\HHH^3/G_\infty)_0$ separating a geometrically finite end from a geometrically infinite end {\bf finite-separating}.
-What we have just shown implies that any conjoining cusp in $(\HHH^3/\Gamma)_0$ lifts to a finite-separating cusp in $(\HHH^3/G_\infty)_0$.\\
+What we have just shown can be stated as follows. \begin{lemma} Any conjoining cusp in $(\HHH^3/\Gamma)_0$ lifts to a finite-separating cusp in $(\HHH^3/G_\infty)_0$. \end{lemma}

 {\bf Twisted and Untwisted cusps.} The $\integers$-cusps of $\HHH^3/\Gamma$ not corresponding to cusps of $S$ are classified into two types: twisted and untwisted.
 We shall describe these now.
 Let $P$ be a $\integers$-cusp neighbourhood of $\HHH^3/\Gamma$ corresponding to a maximal parabolic group generated by $\gamma \in \Gamma$, and not coming from a cusp of $S$.